JohnRamonetti/UFOs/README.md

 ## SUMMARY

-## While the webpage is aesthetically pleasing and works well, we do see some drawbacks and have a few suggestions for improvement.
+#### While the webpage is aesthetically pleasing and works well, we do see some drawbacks and have a few suggestions for improvement.

-## Drawbacks:
+### Drawbacks:
   - Searchers can only search for one date/city/shape/etc at a time.
 So, for example, if you want to search for spherically-shaped UFO's, you'd have to do separate searches for ["sphere"](Resources/8_sphere.png), for ["circle"](Resources/7_circle.png) and for ["oval"](Resources/9_oval.png), but you can't currently get them all together.
 Likewise, you can't specify multiple, cities or states or countries or dates in one search.

   - Search boxes need better text contrast (phantom vs search).
 While you can see a subtle difference between the phantom search box entries and the actual criteria that have been searched, it's not as clear as it should be.
 See [this example](Resources/10_no_contrast.png) of a search for sightings on 1/10/2010 in CA, versus [this example](Resources/10b_no_contrast.png)  which shows the data reset, including phantom entries of both "1/10/2010" and "ca" in the search boxes.
 At a quick glance, you might mistake which search criteria have been executed.

   - One final drawback of the current webpage is the limited and static dataset.

-## Suggestions for further development:
+### Suggestions for further development:
 - Rather than having to enter a blank search, followed by "Enter" in order to clear a search parameter, we'd suggest adding a "clear" button next to each search box.

-- We'd also suggest adding a drop-down menu for each search box, populated with the unique choices available for that search field in the current data set, so that one doesn't have to keep running searches and getting empty results.
+- We'd also suggest adding a drop-down menu for each search box, populated with the unique choices available for that search field in the current data set, so that one doesn't have to keep running searches and potentially getting empty results.

 - In addition, we should explore the possibility of including a "keyword" search option for the "Comments" field, because that might help one to find results that are otherwise difficult to isolate.